Applying for DGSA examinations

 The Department for Transport (DfT) has decided that safety advisers will not have to undergo a course of training approved by the DfT.
 The form and type of training is a matter for the individual and the employer to decide, based on the individual's knowledge and experience.

 You need to apply to SQA to sit the examinations.
-Download the DGSA application form.
+Please submit your application via the new Microsoft Form and await communication from SQA regarding payment.

 For details of the format of exams, see the Syllabus for Dangerous Goods Safety Advisers